MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 |Policy assigned to group: Yes<br/>Policy assigned directly to user: Yes     |Policy assigned directly to user         |
 |Policy assigned to group: Yes<br/>Policy assigned directly to user: No     |Policy assigned to group<br/><br/>If the user is a member of multiple groups and each group is assigned a policy of the same policy area, the policy that has the highest [group assignment ranking](assign-policies.md#group-assignment-ranking) takes effect.       |

-Because of this order, the policies created by the easy policy setup tool won't take effect if a user has existing direct assignments or group assignments with higher [group assignment rankings](assign-policies.md#group-assignment-ranking).
+Because of this order, the policies created by the easy policy setup tool won't take effect if a user has existing direct assignments or group assignments.
 This means that you'll have to remove the existing policy assignments from the user so the policy set up by the tool takes effect.

 For each [policy area set up by the tool](#policies-set-up-by-the-tool), do the following:

-- Remove all existing policy assignments for your students so that the Global (Org-wide default) policy definition set up by the tool takes effect.
+- Remove all existing direct assignments and group assignments from your students so that the Global (Org-wide default) policy definition set up by the tool takes effect.
-- Remove any conflicting direct or group assignments for your educators and staff so that the custom policy definition created by the tool takes effect.
-Use the table to determine the scenarios that apply to you.
-Keep in mind that the tool assigns policies to your educators and staff using a group assignment ranking of 1, which is the highest ranking.
+- Remove any conflicting direct assignments for your educators and staff so that the custom policy definition created by the tool takes effect.
+Use the table to determine the scenarios that apply to you. <br/><br/>Keep in mind that the tool assigns policies to your educators and staff group using a [group assignment ranking](assign-policies.md#group-assignment-ranking) of 1, which is the highest ranking.
+If your educators and staff group has an existing policy of the same policy area assigned to it, that existing policy is moved to a lower ranking and the policy assigned by the tool takes effect.

 [Learn more](batch-group-policy-assignment-edu.md#remove-a-policy-that-was-directly-assigned-to-users) about how to remove policies that are directly assigned to users.